 Given the established process for review screening, the Methods Support Unit (MSU) will aim to provide advice or guidance:

-- where such expertise is not otherwise available from the Network Support Fellow, Associate Editor or Network Senior Editor;
+- where such expertise is not otherwise available;

 - to assist with capacity;

-- to answer general methodological/ statistical queries sent from Cochrane Review Groups (CRGs), Network Support Fellow, Associate Editor or Network Senior Editor.
+- to answer general methodological/ statistical queries sent from Cochrane Review Groups (CRGs) or Editors.

-CRGs should send requests to screen reviews or methodological/statistical advice to their Associate Editor.
+CRGs should send requests to screen reviews or methodological/statistical advice to their Evidence Synthesis Development Editor or Quality Assurance Editor.
 Requests that could be escalated to the MSU include: